-1.4.1 Custom digitization system
+■ 1.4.1 Custom digitization system

 Custom designs usually use non-recurring engineering for the development of a specific solution for an observation project.
 Consequently, such instruments are very costly if the developed instrument is not reproduced many times.
-A typical example of the instrument developed and manufactured in a single piece with enormous funding requirements was the Arecibo ALFA survey multi beam feed Array.
-Another opposite example for custom receiver and digitization unit design is LOFAR system developed by Astron in Netherlands [4].
+A typical example of the instrument developed and manufactured in a single piece with enormous funding requirements was the Arecibo ALFA.

-LOFAR is innovative radioastronomy system which uses the phased antenna array approach in enormous scale and thousands (around $2 \cdot 10^4$ ) of antennas are manufactured an deployed on field.
-The centrer of LOFAR system is situated in Netherlands and peripheral antennas and connection network are extended to other European countries.
+Another example, this time a custom-designed receiver and digitization unit design but duplicated many times is LOFAR system developed by Astron in the Netherlands [4] LOFAR is the innovative radioastronomy system which uses a phased antenna array approach in an enormous scale.
+Thousands (around $2 \cdot 10^4$) of antennas are manufactured an deployed in the field.
+The centrer of LOFAR system is situated in the Netherlands and peripheral antennas and a connection network are extended to other European countries.